 Getting Started with PHP Tools

 Welcome to PHP Tools for Visual Studio.
-Following guide helps you with basics so you can quickly start working with PHP in Microsoft Visual Studio.
+The following guide will help you with the basics, so you can quickly start working with PHP in Microsoft Visual Studio.

 Note: PHP Tools for Visual Studio is a Visual Studio extension.
-Please note, licensing of Visual Studio Express does not allow the extensibility, thus PHP Tools do not support VS Express editions.
+Please note, licensing of Visual Studio Express does not allow the extensibility, thus PHP Tools does not support VS Express editions.

 Getting to know the IDE

-Visual Studio main window is divided into several areas - menu bar, status bar, editor area, side panel containing Solution Explorer, and various toolbars.
-All the positions can be changed, following image describes the default layout.
+The Visual Studio main window is divided into several areas - menu bar, status bar, editor area, side panel containing the Solution Explorer, and various toolbars.
+All the positions can be changed.
+The following image describes the default layout.

 The editor area contains opened files.
-It allows you to view and modify the content, and take advantage of advanced IntelliSense features, navigation features, syntax highlighting, live error detection and more.
+It allows you to see and modify the content, and take advantage of advanced IntelliSense features, navigation features, syntax highlighting, live error detection and more.

 First PHP project

 Most of the features in Visual Studio work within the context of a project.
 Debugging, IntelliSense, testing or configuring web server depends on a PHP project.
-Project corresponds to a single application or a library, can be bound to a source control or configured to publish modified files onto a remote server.
+The project corresponds to a single application or a library, it can be bound to a source control or configured to publish modified files onto a remote server.

-There are several ways in Visual Studio how to create a new project:
+There are several ways to create a new project in Visual Studio by:

-- Create a new PHP project from scratch.
+- Creating a new PHP project from scratch.

-- Create a PHP project around existing files.
+- Creating a PHP project around existing files.